 South Carolina’s Truck Accident Deadlines

 In South Carolina, any claim for injuries resulting from a traffic accident must generally be filed within three years.
 It’s important to note that the clock starts for claims involving injuries on the date of the accident.
 If the claim involves a wrongful death, generally, but subject to some exceptions, starts on the date of death.

 Pursuing an Injury Claim After a Myrtle Beach Truck Accident

-Three years may seem like plenty of time to file a truck accident claim, but it’s best to file soon after the crash.
+Three years may seem like plenty of time to file a truck accident claim.
 Injury claims require:

 An effective, experienced lawyer will investigate your accident to gather as much evidence as possible that will support the claim.
-It can take some time to gather police reports, locate and talk with witnesses, and secure experts.
+It can take some time to gather police reports, locate and talk with witnesses.

 Injury victims need time to seek medical care and for their care providers to make a diagnosis.
 Future medical care and costs can be a significant factor in many truck accident claims, so it’s important to have as much information as possible.

 Filing a claim can involve a significant amount of paperwork, both for the actual filing and in support of the claim.
 Locating, completing, and gathering documents can take time.

 Have You Been Injured In A South Carolina Area Truck Accident?